Foldable Samsung Galaxy Bloom leaked in secret CES meeting

 According to the translated report, Samsung CEO DJ Koh explained to attendees that the company drew inspiration for the Galaxy Bloom's design from French cosmetics company Lancôme, which is famous for its clamshell-style powder compact cases.

-SamMobile reports that the Galaxy Bloom will be targeted towards women in their early 20s.
+SamMobile reports that this particular design was chosen for a reason, as the Galaxy Bloom will be targeted towards women in their early 20s who are already familiar with this form factor.